-- 21 Some of the "two-week" recall surveys actually had 15-day periods, presumably to represent half a month. - 22 Four of these surveys had an undefined recall period which could potentially extend beyond two weeks, because respondents were either asked to report on the expenditures/quantities the "last time" a food was acquired or to simply report on how often a food was acquired, with options being daily, weekly, monthly or yearly and the usual expenditure/quantity each time.
+$^{^{21}}$ Some of the "two-week" recall surveys actually had 15-day periods, presumably to represent half a month.

+22 Four of these surveys had an undefined recall period which could potentially extend beyond two weeks, because respondents were either asked to report on the expenditures/quantities the "last time" a food was acquired or to simply report on how often a food was acquired, with options being daily, weekly, monthly or yearly and the usual expenditure/quantity each time.

-a typical month in the last year.23 While this method has the intended advantage of obtaining estimates of usual consumption specific to each household rather than only for population groups, the length of the period over which respondents are asked to recall is unreasonably long for accurate estimation.24
+asked to recall their food acquisitions and/or consumption for a typical month in the last year.23 While this method has the intended advantage of obtaining estimates of usual consumption specific to each household rather than only for population groups, the length of the period over which respondents are asked to recall is unreasonably long for accurate estimation.24